dvajs/dva/README.md

 ### `app.router(({ history }) => routes)`

 Config router.
 Takes a function with arguments `{ history }`, and expects `router` config.
-It use the same api with react-router, can return jsx elements, or JavaScript Object for dynamic routing.
+It use the same api as react-router, return jsx elements or JavaScript Object for dynamic routing.

 e.g.